Vrbo faces another lawsuit involving Texas ranch property where hidden camera was found - NewsBreak

 “Surveillance devices capturing the inside of a property are never allowed in listings on our platform.
 Surveillance devices outside a property, such as external security cameras or smart doorbells, are only allowed under specific rules and the host must always disclose their presence on the property listing page,” Vrbo’s statement said.
 “Although these occurrences are rare, our trust and safety team actively investigates any complaints about bad actors and takes action accordingly, including permanently removing any host in violation of our policies.”

-The lawsuit said the plaintiffs are seeking monetary relief of more than $1 million.Animal cruelty call leads to wanted fugitive, drug bust
+The lawsuit said the plaintiffs are seeking monetary relief of more than $1 million.Staying at a Vrbo or Airbnb?
+What to know about security cameras

 Last November, Kendall County authorities filed charges against homeowner Jay Allee for improper photography.
 Authorities confirmed Monday the investigation is ongoing.
 The new lawsuit said a law enforcement search of Allee’s electronics found over 300 photos of guests.